 Meaning of Double-Headed Eagle

 The symbol of the Seljuk Empire is a double-headed eagle on a blue background.
 The eagle has one body and two heads, which symbolize the Seljuk Empire’s dominion over the West (the Middle East) and the East (Asia).

 Great Empire of Seljuk Turks

 The Seljuks migrated from Asia, the homeland of the Turks, in huge numbers and founded a strong state in today’s Isfahan (Iran).
 Immediately afterward, they fought the Battle of Manzikert (1071) against the Byzantine Empire, which they won.

 Migration of Seljuk Turks from Central Asia to Asia Minor

 Seljuk Sultanate of Rum

 Today, Istanbul’s European side is regarded as the Western lands in Turkey.
-However, Anatolia meant the West (Rumelia also known as “Turkey in Europe”) for the Turks in the past.
+However, Anatolia meant the West (Rumelia which meant Land of the Romans) for the Turks in the past.

 Therefore, the Anatolian Seljuk Turks that was founded following the fall of the Great Empire of Seljuks is known as the Seljuk Sultanate of Rum (Western Seljuk Empire) in international politics.

 Double-Headed Eagle on Seljuk Flags

 History of Double-Headed Eagle Since Roman Empire

-We see the double-headed eagle crest in two empires that reigned in the same era, the Seljuk and Byzantine Empire.
+We see the double-headed eagle crest in two empires that reigned in the same era, the Seljuk and Byzantine Empires.
 However, before jumping to the Byzantine era, it is a good idea to mention the Roman Empire from which the Byzantine Empire came.